Chingiz Farzaliyev

 Chingiz Farzaliyev (Çingiz Fərzəliyev), is an Azerbaijani artist and professor.
-He is the director of the Azerbaijan National Museum of Art.
 He received the honorary title of Honored Art Worker of Azerbaijan for fine arts.

 Life

-Chingiz Farzaliyev was born on November 20, 1943 in Baku.
+Chingiz Farzaliyev was born on November 20, 1943, in Baku.
 In 1973, he graduated from the faculty of painting of the Moscow State Academic Art Institute.
 In 1975, he became a member of the Union of Artists of the USSR.
 Since 1966, he has been a participant of national, All-Union, and international exhibitions.
 Since 2004, he has been working as the head of the fine art chair at the Azerbaijan State Academy of Fine Arts.
 In 2006, he was awarded the honorary title of «Honored Art Worker of Azerbaijan».
-Since 2008, he works as a professor in the Azerbaijan State Academy of Fine Arts, and in 2010, he was appointed the director of the Azerbaijan National Museum of Art.
+Since 2008, he works as a professor in the Azerbaijan State Academy of Fine Arts, and in 2010, he was the director of the Azerbaijan National Museum of Art from 2010 until 2023.
 He has also been the Chairman of the State Commission for Fine Arts since 2010.